 The Otjikoto Mine is currently an owner-operated conventional open pit operation.
-Development of the Wolfshag underground mine commenced in late 2020, and stope ore production is scheduled for early 2022.
+Development of the Wolfshag underground mine commenced in late 2020, and ore production is scheduled for the first half of 2022.
 Mining is based on a phased approach with stockpiling to bring HG material forward and provide operational flexibility.

-Open pit Mineral Reserves will be mined from the Otjikoto and Wolfshag pits for four years, including 2021.
-The current underground mine plan projects that Mineral Reserves will be mined from the Wolfshag deposit for approximately four years starting in early 2022.
-Mill production is scheduled for a total of five years, including 2021.
-Development is based on the Otjikoto deposit being mined in three phases and the Wolfshag deposit being mined in four phases (three open pit phases, and an underground mine targeting the lower levels of the Wolfshag deposit).
-The ultimate pit will be 2.8 km in length and will have separate pit bottoms for the Otjikoto and Wolfshag deposits.
-Our mine life estimate is based on current Mineral Reserves only.
-We conduct ongoing exploration and drilling with the objective of identifying new Mineral Resources and converting Mineral Resources into additional Mineral Reserves.

-If and to the extent that we are successful in identifying new Mineral Reserves, our mine life estimate may be updated.
-Mineral Resources in LG stockpiles may be processed at the end of mine life, or when higher grade tonnes are not available, depending on current costs and gold prices.
+Open pit Mineral Reserves will be mined from the Otjikoto and Wolfshag pits for three years, including 2022.
+The current underground mine plan projects that Mineral Reserves will be mined from the Wolfshag deposit for approximately four years starting in 2022.
+Mill production is scheduled for a total of five years, including 2022.
+Development is based on the Otjikoto deposit being mined in four or five phases and the Wolfshag deposit being mined in four phases (three open pit phases, and an underground mine targeting the lower levels of the Wolfshag deposit).
+The ultimate pit will be 2.8-3.0 km in length and will have separate pit bottoms for the Otjikoto and Wolfshag deposits.
+Our mine life estimate is based on current Mineral Reserves, with the addition of non-Reserve mining from a planned fifth phase of the Otjikoto pit if supported by mining costs and gold prices at the time.
+This fifth phase contains approximately 90,000 ounces of Indicated Mineral Resources that have not been converted to Mineral Reserves, which would be mined and processed at the end of the three year mine life.
+Mineral Resources in LG stockpiles may be processed at the end of mine life, or when higher grade tonnage is not available, depending on current costs and gold prices.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.